Maria of Aragon, Queen of Portugal: Queen

 Queen Maria was described as pale and thin to her exterior, with a retiring chin, and had a very serious character to her personality.
 Despite the fact that she was queen during a famous time period in Portuguese history, when the Portuguese court was one of the richest in Europe, she did not play any significant part as an individual.
 Serious and pious, she devoted her time to sewing, pious devotion and supervising the education of her children in accordance with the principles of her parents.
-She maintained a close correspondence with her parents, got along well with her sister-in-law Isabel and the queen dowager Beatrice, and hosted a large court with both Spanish and Portuguese ladies-in-waiting.
+She maintained a close correspondence with her parents, got along well with her sisters-in-law the duchess Isabella of Braganza and the queen dowager Eleanor, and her mother-in-law Beatrice, and hosted a large court with both Spanish and Portuguese ladies-in-waiting.
 King Manuel appreciated her pious nature, treated her with respect and awarded her with expensive clothes and jewelry during her pregnancies.

 Queen Maria was not described as politically active, though chronicles praised her for occasionally persuading her husband to an act of mercy.
 She was, however, somewhat involved in religious politics.
 She supported King Manuel's religious-imperial project, including the plan to conquer the Mamluk's realm, destroy Mecca and Medina and reconquer Christian holy places such as Jerusalem.
 She co-founded the Jeronimos Monastery in Lisbon.

 During her life in Portugal, Maria was almost continually pregnant.
 Normally, she had but a few months pause between a delivery and her next pregnancy.
 This state of affairs resulted in a continual deterioration of her health and after the delivery of 1516, she was reportedly exhausted to a point that she was also temporarily mentally confused before she recuperated.
 She died in Lisbon on 7 March 1517, and was buried at the Jerónimos Monastery of Belém.